-- Remove all tape and packaging wrap before using the range.
-Destroy the carton and plastic bags after unpacking the range.
-Never allow children to play with packaging material. - Proper Installation-Be sure your appliance is properly installed and grounded by a qualified technician in accordance with CSA C22.1 PART 1 - latest edition and local code requirements.
-Install only per installation instructions provided in the literature package for this range. - Ask your dealer to recommend a qualified technician and an authorized repair service.
-Know how to disconnect the electrical power to the range at the circuit breaker or fuse box in case of an emergency. - User Servicing Do not repair or replace any part of the appliance unless specifically recommended in the manuals.
-All other servicing should be done only by a qualified technician to reduce the risk of personal injury and damage to the range. - Never modify or alter the construction of a range by removing panels, wire covers or any other part of the product.
+- Remove all tape and packaging wrap before using the appliance.
+Destroy the carton and plastic bags after unpacking the appliance.
+Never allow children to play with packaging material. - Proper Installation-Be sure your appliance is properly installed and grounded by a qualified technician in accordance in the United States with National Electrical Code ANSI/NFPA No. 70-latest edition and local code requirements, and in Canada with CSA C22.1 PART 1-latest edition and local code requirements.
+Install only per installation instructions provided in the literature package for this appliance.

+Ask your dealer to recommend a qualified technician and an authorized repair service.
+Know how to disconnect the electrical power to the range at the circuit breaker or fuse box in case of an emergency.

+- User Servicing-Do not repair or replace any part of the appliance unless specifically recommended in the manuals.
+All other servicing should be done only by a qualified technician to reduce the risk of personal injury and damage to the appliance. - Never modify or alter the construction of a range by removing leveling legs, panels, wire covers, anti-tip brackets/screws, or any other part of the product.